This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 A critical juncture is a term in political science used to describe the point at which path dependencies occur.
 Critical junctures could occur in the development and deployment of advanced AI systems for a variety of reasons detailed in this footnote.

-If we are looking for opportunities to have a large positive impact on the development of AI then critical junctures look particularly relevant, especially if you subscribe to the long-term value thesis.
-Critical junctures seem important because they are moments when, for example, we might lock ourselves out of development trajectories that are particularly good, or into trajectories that are particularly bad.
-However there is no guarantee that critical junctures will exist in the development of advanced AI systems, and even if there are we may not be able to affect them.
+If we are looking for opportunities to have a large positive impact on the development of AI over the long term, then critical junctures look particularly relevant.
+Critical junctures seem important because they are moments when, for example, we might lock ourselves out of development trajectories that are particularly good or into trajectories that are particularly bad.
+However, there is no guarantee that critical junctures will exist in the development of advanced AI systems, and even if there are, we may not be able to affect them.

 Critical junctures seem most plausible to us when advanced AI systems of interest constitute AGI, and the development of AGI is discontinuous or unexpected.
 This suggests that you might want to focus your efforts more on discontinuous AGI scenarios because these are the scenarios in which you might be able to have the most positive impact.